Walker Art Center

 Walking Shadow Theatre Company

-The SMART Pass is available for those with Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, Washington County, and Saint Paul Public Library Cards.
+The smART Pass is available for those with Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, Washington County, and Saint Paul Public Library Cards.

 Get your ticket through smART Pass by clicking here!